-6. Nonmilitary Agencies.
-Commanders must establish C2 measures to integrate the defensive capabilities and defense requirements of civilian agencies of the US and HN governments.
-Private contractors also may require security.
-Defense-related resources of these agencies may include police, fire departments, and private security guards, observers, and mechanical or electrical security systems.
+SOURCE: John F. Kries, Air Warfare and Air Base Defense Office of Air Force History, 1988 require security.
+Defense-related resources of these agencies may include police, fire departments, private security guards, observers, and mechanical or electrical security systems.
 Integration may be accomplished by memorandums of understanding or similar instruments that set forth the requirements and capabilities of all participating organizations.